Perspective | We declare winter over — make way for spring

 March then entered like a lamb.
 The mercury soared to 80 degrees on the 7th, the earliest calendar year 80-degree reading since 2018.
 Trees released the second most March pollen on record in response.

-But then came last weekend’s winter storm which delivered the District’s first measurable March snow in three years.
+But then came last weekend’s winter storm, which delivered the District’s first measurable March snow in three years.

 Whereas the previous flirtations with spring were fleeting, the incoming mild weather appears to be enduring.